To receive occasional news and updates about this program, please Click Here.

-The cast of AMERICA IS HARD TO SEE, developed and directed by Drama League Resident Director Travis Lee Russ, in its Life Jacket Theatre Company 2018 premiere at HERE Arts Center, New York City.
+Left: The cast of AMERICA IS HARD TO SEE, developed and directed by Drama League Resident Director Travis Lee Russ, in its Life Jacket Theatre Company 2018 premiere at HERE Arts Center, New York City.
 Center: I Wanna Tear You Apart, written and directed by Morgan Gould, developed in the Beatrice Terry Residency.
 Right: RoosevElvis, developed and directed by Drama League Resident Director and Alumnae Rachel Chavkin, for The TEAM.

-The Drama League Artist Residencies are opportunities for theater directors and their collaborators to develop new plays, musicals, performance pieces, and hybrid works.
+The Drama League Residency Programs are opportunities for theater directors and their collaborators to develop new plays, musicals, performance pieces, and hybrid works.
 The residencies offer financial support, artistic mentorship, rehearsal space, and a supportive creative community.
-The four programs for 2019 include short- and long-term residencies ranging from one day to one year, and support a wide variety of creative processes.

 The Next Stage Residency gives theater directors deep in project development unique, supportive opportunities to develop new works over the course of a year.
 Residencies include stipends, rehearsal space, mentorship and networking opportunities with fellow artists.

 The Beatrice Terry Residency focuses on the development of a new work by an emerging female-identified writer-director, culminating in a writing residency and in-progress showing.

 A partnership of the LaGuardia Performing Arts Center and The Drama League of New York, the Impact Residency provides extensive resources of space, time, and funds for a director-led ensemble group to create a new work.